SwedbankPay/swedbank-pay-design-guide-jekyll-theme/checkout/checkin.md

 Additional events during Checkin  can also be implemented in the `configuration` object, such as `onConsumerIdentified`, `onShippingDetailsAvailable`and `onBillingDetailsAvailable`.
-Read more about these in the [Checkin events][checkin-events] section.
+Read more about these in the section.

 ### Note on consumer data

 During this stage some consumer data is stored.
-Read more about our [Data Protection Policy][data-protection] for details on which information we store and its duration.
+Read more about our for details on which information we store and its duration.

 {% include iterator.html prev_href="./"